libktx/ktx/assets-async/README.md

 - For `load` and `get.await` calls requesting already loaded assets. **Use with caution.**
 - From within other threads than the main rendering thread and the `AssetStorage` loading threads.
 These threads will be blocked until the operation is finished, which isn't ideal, but at least the loading will remain possible.

+##### Integration with LibGDX and known unsupported features

+`AssetStorage` does its best to integrate with LibGDX APIs - including the `AssetLoader` implementations, which were designed for the `AssetManager`.
+[A dedicated wrapper](src/main/kotlin/ktx/assets/async/wrapper.kt) extends and overrides `AssetManager`, delegating a subset of supported methods to `AssetStorage`.
+The official `AssetLoader` implementations use supported methods such as `get`, but please note that some third-party loaders might not work out of the box with `AssetStorage`.
+Exceptions related to broken loaders include `UnsupportedMethodException` and `MissingDependencyException`.

+`AssetStorage`, even with its wrapper, cannot be used as drop-in replacement for `AssetManager` throughout the official APIs.
+In particular, `Texture.setAssetManager` and `Cubemap.setAssetManager` are both unsupported.

+If you heavily rely on these unsupported APIs or custom asset loaders, you might need to use `AssetManager` instead.
+See [`ktx-assets`](../assets) module for `AssetManager` utilities.

 #### Synergy